nesthivep/manus/README.md

 model = "gpt-4o"
 base_url = "https://api.openai.com/v1"
 api_key = "sk-..."  # Replace with your actual API key

+[web_search]
+open_web_search = false # Controls whether to enable the online search tool.
+When set to True, the online search function is allowed, but whether it is actually called will be determined according to the needs of the LLM. api_url = "https://api.bochaai.com/v1/web-search" # Search API address api_key = "" # Search API Key num_results = 5 # By default, 5 search results are returned.
+It is recommended to set this value to be small.
+Currently, no re - ranking is done, which may consume a large number of tokens.
+Also, the LLM generally has an input length limit.
 ```

 ## Quick Start